More Details

 What is synthetic fabric?

-Ever wondered what synthetic fabrics really are?
-They're textiles made from human-created fibers, typically using petroleum-based chemicals.
+Synthetic fabrics are textiles made from human-created fibers, typically using petroleum-based chemicals.
 Unlike natural fibers like cotton or wool, synthetic fibers are engineered in labs to have specific properties.
 The process starts with raw materials like petroleum, which are transformed into polymers—long chains of molecules.
 These polymers are then spun into fibers using various methods, depending on the qualities we want in the final fabric.

 Some common synthetic fabrics include: